What is a Bioinformatics Scientist?

 - Postdoctoral Scholar

-Job Outlook for Bioinformatics Scientists
+Job Opportunities for Bioinformatics Scientists

 In 2016, there was an estimated number of 38,700 jobs in the United States for Bioinformatics Scientist.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Bioinformatics Scientist by 2026.
 Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.